dtortosa/ancient_selection_dating_heavy/hg38_mig/to_do_hg38_mig.md

 - important lower-case ancestral alleles!!

+- CLUES2!!
+	- Fast and accurate estimation of selection coefficients and allele1 histories from ancient and modern DNA

 - Pearl Memorial Lecture.
 Humans at the extremes:Exploring human adaptation to ecological and socialstressors
 	- summary human adaptations from leonard